michaelsbradleyjr/vps-setup/README.md

 # Setup Zsh + oh-my-zsh

-## Install zsh
+## Install Zsh

 I included Zsh in the "helpful things" list above, but I could also install it separately:

     $ sudo aptitude install zsh-beta
     ...

-I tend to install the "beta" release of zsh.
+I tend to install the "beta" release of Zsh.

 ## Install oh-my-zsh